fax: (614) 920-3233

 Wrestling mats usually fall into two different styles, “traditional” or “classic” and “new style” or “roll-up.”

 Will your mat be used for competition, practice, or both?
 Is mat going to be used two times a year or daily?
 What are the storage options?
 Who will be using the mat?
-These are all good questions to start with when embarking on the initial research for your wrestling mat purchase.
+These are all excellent questions to start with when embarking on the initial research for your wrestling mat purchase.

 Materials used for the classic style mat versus the materials in new lightweight wrestling mats are extremely different.
-Know that mats are different now than previously, for good reason.
+Know that mats are different now than previously, for a good reason.

-The HIC differentiate from the g-max by using a spherical missile to represents a person’s head.
+The HIC differentiates from the g-max by using a spherical missile to represents a person’s head.
 You are probably familiar with HIC testing from the crash dummies used when testing the safety of cars.

 The NCAA ’s regulations on wrestling mats are to have the shock-absorbing qualities referred by the American Society for Testing Material (ASTM) organization.
-Referees, Athletic Directors, and coaches should have the knowledge and in-depth access to the most current ASTM specification standards.
+Referees, Athletic Directors, and coaches should have knowledge and in-depth access to the most current ASTM specification standards.

-Both styles of mats, classic and roll up are approved for NCAA competitions.
+Both styles of mats, classic and roll up, are approved for NCAA competitions.
 All wrestling mats should be 1 to 4 inches thick.